sjentsch/lsjDocs/Ch09/Ch09_HypothesisTesting_04.rst

    :numref:`fig-samplingDist`).
 The grey bars correspond to those values of X for which we would retain the null hypothesis.
 The blue (darker shaded) bars show the critical region, those values of X for which we would reject the null.
-Because the alternative hypothesis is two-sided (i.e., allows both θ < 0.5 and θ > 0.5), the critical region covers both tails of the distribution.
+Because the alternative hypothesit is two-sided (i.e., allows both θ < 0.5 and θ > 0.5), the critical region covers both tails of the distribution.
 To ensure an α level of 0.05, we need to ensure that each of the two regions encompasses 2.5\% of the sampling distribution.